© Aleksandar Mijatovic/Shutterstock.com

-These days, with the stock market's wild ups and downs and an uncertain economic outlook, investors are considering alternative investments in precious metals like gold and silver.
-But taking a plunge in the silver market isn't as clear-cut as buying into a mutual fund.
-So before you exchange your hard-earned green for some silver, it's a good idea to nail down the basics.
-Here's what you need to know.
+When the stock market looks a little wild or the economic outlook is uncertain, investors often consider alternative investments in precious metals to diversify their portfolios.
+But taking a plunge into the silver market isn’t as clear-cut as buying into a mutual fund.
+So before you exchange your hard-earned green for some silver, it’s a good idea to nail down the basics.
+Here’s what you need to know.

 How do you buy silver?

 Just as with gold, investing in silver can take numerous forms.
-Broadly speaking, silver investors have two options right from the outset -- invest in the physical metal or purchase a financial security that moves with the price of silver.
+Broadly speaking, silver investors have 2 options right from the outset: Invest in the physical metal or purchase a financial security that moves with the price of silver.

 If it’s actual silver that an investor seeks, he or she can choose to buy coins, bars or rounds (privately minted coins).

-"Silver bars are made of (nearly) pure silver, and they normally trade at a small premium above (the prevailing market) value for silver," says Chris Zeches, vice president of Zeches Financial Services, a wealth management firm based in Tucson, Ariz.
+“Silver bars are made of (nearly) pure silver, and they normally trade at a small premium above (the prevailing market) value for silver,” said Chris Zeches, managing partner of Zeches Wealth Management in Tucson, Arizona.

 By contrast, bullion coins work much like silver bars, deriving their value solely from the amount of silver they contain.

-"If an investor is looking to specifically invest in silver, (he or she) may want to invest in the bullion coins because the collector coins also have numismatic value," Zeches says.
-"The bullion coins can be purchased through the U.S. Mint as well as through authorized dealers, while the collector coins can be purchased through collectors and private sellers."
+“If an investor is looking to specifically invest in silver, (he or she) may want to invest in the bullion coins because the collector coins also have numismatic value,” Zeches said.
+“The bullion coins can be purchased through the U.S. Mint, as well as through authorized dealers, while the collector coins can be purchased through collectors and private sellers.”

 Be careful with real silver